dibyendumajumdar/simpledbm/simpledbm-docs/docs/database-api.rst

 Following behaviour is common across all lock isolation modes.

-1. All locking is on Tuple Locations (rowids) only.
+1. All locking is on Row Locations (rowids) only.
-2. When a tuple is inserted or deleted, its Location is first locked in EXCLUSIVE mode, the tuple is inserted or deleted from data page, and only after that, indexes are modified.
+2. When a row is inserted or deleted, its rowid is first locked in EXCLUSIVE mode, the row is inserted or deleted from data page, and only after that, indexes are modified.
 3. Updates to indexed columns are treated as key deletes followed by key inserts.
 The updated row is locked in EXCLUSIVE mode before